darkvc/MinecraftReflection/README.md

 class name mapping conflicts.
 To fix this, duplicate mappings are stored together, and then each duplicate class/method/field will be tested.

+Note: Not all classes defined will be accessible at runtime, as some class names may have had their names changed, and in some _cases_, class names are changed like this: `n.m.s.EULA` -> `n.m.s.Eula`.

 TODO: More readme writing.

 ## How to install